Lights of New York (1928 film): Plot

-After a police officer is killed in a bootlegging raid of a supply of Old Century liquor, Hawk tells his henchmen (Tom Dugan and Guy D'Ennery) that they must find someone to take the blame to keep the police from closing him down.
+After a police officer is killed in a bootlegging raid of a supply of Old Century liquor, Hawk tells his henchmen that they must find someone to take the blame to keep the police from closing him down.
 They suggest that Hawk frame Eddie, thereby "killing two birds with one stone."
 When Eddie comes to the club to visit Kitty, Hawk summons him to his office and asks him to hide his supply of Old Century, saying that it is only temporary, in case the police raid his club.
-When Detective Crosby (Robert Elliott) comes to the club to question Hawk and implies that he is behind the policeman's murder, Hawk says that the only person he knows who has a supply of Old Century is Eddie.
+When Detective Crosby comes to the club to question Hawk and implies that he is behind the policeman's murder, Hawk says that the only person he knows who has a supply of Old Century is Eddie.

 A short time later, Hawk goes to the barbershop and is killed by an unknown assailant.
 Fearing that they will be blamed, Eddie and Gene put Hawk's body in a barber chair and cover his face with shaving cream just as Crosby arrives at the shop.
 After Eddie leaves, a nervous Gene pretends to shave Hawk, but the body slides from the chair, revealing its identity to Crosby.
 Although Gene swears that the absent Eddie is innocent, Crosby deduces that Eddie has gone to Kitty's apartment and follows him there.
 Crosby is about to arrest Eddie and Kitty, when Molly arrives and reveals that she killed Hawk because he no longer wanted her.
 Molly is prepared to pay for her crime but Crosby spares her, informing her that there is a reward, dead or alive, for the killer of the policeman.
 Now freed from their obligation to Hawk, Kitty and Eddie take the next train home.